 In the absence of data, you can still do some “good practices” that might be useful and that have minimal costs.
 These include:

-(1) Understand, specifically for your firm, the competencies required of portfolio executives and how the operating and deal team can recognize, in an interview or assessment situation, that a manager either has or does not have the competency.
-In this process:
+- Understand, specifically for your firm, the competencies required of portfolio executives and how the operating and deal team can recognise, in an interview or assessment situation, that a manager either has or does not have the competency.
+In this process

-- Focus on the competencies that you believe are most critical to success
+- Focus on the competencies that you believes are most critical to success

 - Use “behavioral anchors” (descriptions of the behaviors that demonstrate a competency) to consistently measure the competencies.

 - Train interviewers in the firm to correctly execute the interview process so they efficiently get at what you are looking to understand

 - Calibrate across interviewers to ensure that competencies are rated consistently across interviewers

 - Consider using some kind of test (e.g., of cognitive ability) to screen out candidates before you spend too much time or money evaluating them.
 For example, if you do not want to hire a CEO who isn’t smart no matter how good they are on other dimensions, then give candidates a quick cognitive ability test upfront and you’ll probably eliminate quite a few.